OrientedPlanarDiagram#

 add_crossing(crossing_for_adding, **attr)

-Add or update a crossing in the diagram.
+Add or update a classical crossing.

 add_crossings_from(crossings_for_adding, **attr)